Editor’s Note: This post has been updated with new links and fresh content. 🙂

 - Improve conversions with user psychology

-They say that “the first step in solving a problem is to recognize their is one.”
-And it turns out that digital marketing isn’t immune to this old saying, no matter how fancy or sleek your landing page may look.
+They say that “the first step in solving a problem is recognizing that it exists.”
+And as it turns out, no matter how fancy your landing page looks, digital marketing isn’t immune to this cliché.

 Conversion Rate Optimization is, at its core, the practice of taking the traffic your pages are generating and increasing the percentage of that traffic that converts.

-I can’t really imagine a time where I’d consider that a bad thing for my bottom line.
+I can’t imagine a scenario where this would be bad for your bottom line.
 Can you?

 As stated above, CRO is the practice of increasing the percentage of your traffic that successfully converts.